 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Trust and transparency are the cornerstones of the most stable and lasting relationships.
-For this reason, Moncler has always conducted every marketing and communication initiative responsibly on all channels, paying close attention to how, what and to whom it communicates.
+The most stable and lasting relations are based on trust and transparency.
+For this reason, the Moncler Group has always conducted every marketing and communication initiative responsibly across all channels, paying close attention to how, what and with whom it communicates.

-It is very important for Moncler’s communication to be consistent, responsible and transparent.
-All images and messages delivered through any communication channel, whether online or offline, are carefully vetted to ensure they accurately convey Company values, respect human dignity, are non-discriminatory, and do not depict violent behaviour or dangerous conduct.
-Even greater attention is given to marketing communications related to children’s collections, which must guarantee absolute and constant respect for the fundamental principles underlying the protection of minors.
-Although the Group does not currently adhere to any specific codes or voluntary standards in advertising, Moncler fully complies with all applicable regulations in force in each country in which it operates.
+For the Moncler Group it is very important to communicate consistently, responsibly and transparently.
+All the images and messages delivered through the various online and offline communication channels are carefully defined so as to be in line with company values, to respect human dignity, to be non-discriminatory and to not evoke violent behaviour or dangerous conduct.
+Special attention is paid to the communication of the children’s collection, which aims to ensure absolute respect for the fundamental principles underlying the protection of minors.
+Although the Group does not currently adhere to specific voluntary codes or standards relating to advertising activities, it complies with all the relevant regulations in force in each of the countries in which it operates.

-In 2020 the Company further accelerated its digital transformation by defining a new corporate organization and announcing the direct management of its e-commerce, in line with an increasingly integrated digital vision aimed at personalizing experience and strengthening the relationship with the client across all the Brand’s touchpoints.
-This digital transformation is a turning point in the way Moncler interacts with its community through a new platform concept, in which the experience will be at the center of an even more personalized client journey.
+In 2020 and 2021 Moncler further accelerated its digital transformation by defining a new business organisation and internalising the management of the e-commerce in line with an increasingly multichannel and integrated vision, aimed at personalising the client experience and strengthening client relationships across all touchpoints, physical and digital.
+This process led to the launch of a new e-commerce platform in 2021.

-The goal is for every Moncler project, from collection definition to product development and event planning, to be digital native, to be designed with digital platforms as the first point of contact with clients to then spread across all other channels.
-This new approach requires rapid organizational, cultural and technological transformations and opens up a future full of creativity, experimentation and contents’ contamina-
+The goal is for every project, from the design of collections to product development and event design, to be digital native, to be designed with digital platforms as the first point of contact with clients to then be spread across all other channels.

-tion, and interaction channels.
-In July 2020 Moncler set up the new Digital, Engagement and Transformation function to support the evolution of its strategic vision and to boost the digital opportunities for the Company.
-The function will be tasked with the implementation of the Brand’s strategy across all digital channels, the definition of innovative services and experiences for the client, the acceleration of Moncler’s presence in all types of digital commerce, and in the spread of a digital culture throughout the organization.
+The new Digital, Engagement and Transformation function was created in July 2020 to support the evolution of Moncler’s strategic vision and boost digital opportunities for the Company.
+The function defined and implemented the Brand’s strategy across all digital channels, innovative services and experiences for the client, accelerated the presence in all types of digital commerce and spread a digital culture throughout the organisation.

-Digital Hub, a department that drives Moncler’s digital transformation and acceleration and that spreads the digital culture, was established in 2019.
-E-commerce, big data, consumer insights, interactive and personalized omnichannel experiences, innovative online media, and special projects that improve the shopping experience and that exceed client expectations are the basic elements of the team.
-Digital Hub activity is organized around five strategic pillars: D-Commerce, D-Marketing, Consumer Engagement, D-Intelligence, and D-Operations.
+The Digital Hub, consolidated in 2020, is a department aimed at guiding Moncler’s digital transformation and acceleration and to spread the culture.
+E-commerce, big data, consumer insights, interactive and personalised omnichannel experiences, innovative online media and special projects that improve the shopping experience and help exceeding client expectations are the key elements underlying this team.
+The Digital Hub’s activity was organised around five strategic pillars: D-Commerce, D-Marketing, Consumer Engagement, D-Intelligence and D-Operations.

 D-Operations aims to promote the development of business value and the spread of digital culture within Moncler.